 All About Maria la Gorda in the Guanahacabibes Penisula & National Park

-Maria la Gorda is a beach, hotel and a tiny diving center located in Guanahacabibes National Park (the entire photo above).
-Maria la Gorda literally translates to “Maria the fatso” but nobody knows exactly why; although there’s a rumor about pirates kidnapping a woman and leaving her alone in this region.
+Maria la Gorda is a beach, hotel, and diving center located in Guanahacabibes National Park (the entire photo above).
+Maria la Gorda literally translates to “Maria the fatso” but nobody knows exactly why; although there’s a rumor about pirates kidnapping a plus-size woman and leaving her alone in this region.
 What is definitely known, however, is that the area was once was home to the indigenous peoples called the Guanahatabeyes.
-They lived in Cuba up until the European invasion of the Americas which killed almost all of the indigenous people.
-Before the Spanish arrived in Cuba, there were an estimated 100,000 Guanajatabeyes who are thought to have possibly been the first inhabitants of Cuba.
-Thus today, in this region you can also find over 100 archaeological sites of the Guanahatabeyes.
+They lived in Cuba up until the European invasion of the Americas which killed almost all of the indigenous peoples in the Caribbean.
+But before the Spanish arrived in Cuba, there were an estimated 100,000 Guanajatabeyes who are thought to have possibly been the first inhabitants of Cuba.
+Thus today, in this region you can also find over 100 archaeological sites of the Guanahatabeyes people.

-In addition to its unique history, visitors today primarily come to explore the region’s over 1,000+ sq km of coastline which is considered a UNESCO biosphere reserve (one of six in cuba).
+In addition to the region’s unique history, visitors today primarily come to explore the region’s over 1,000+ sq km of coastline which is considered a UNESCO biosphere reserve (one of six in Cuba).
 The region offers different landscapes to explore as well as opportunities for wildlife sightings such as hundreds of bird and wildlife species including crabs, sea turtles, and reptiles.

 Things to Do in Maria la Gorda / Guanahacabibes